The question we've been asked a lot lately is whether or not every website needs an SSL certificate.

 In short, we really do see the need for everyone getting on board.
 Here's why:

 1. Added security leads to credibility

 Any added security tells your website user that you are doing your due diligence in keeping their information protected.
-Since it is very easy for even the most tech-savvy individual to get caught up in hacking or identity theft, why risk sending any message that will scare your customers or clients away from your website.
+Since it is very easy for even the most tech-savvy individual to get caught up in hacking or identity theft, why risk sending any message that will scare your customers or clients away from your website?

 2. Protect passwords and logins for internal staff

-Many organizations that we work with have secure member areas of their sites where information is shared that is meant for only internal use.
-Adding SSL will further encrypt any data that's filled out via forms, calendars and interactive modules where information is shared.
+Many organizations that we work with have secure member areas of their sites where information is shared that is meant only for internal use.
+Adding SSL will further encrypt any data that's filled out via forms, calendars, and interactive modules where information is shared.

 3. Rankings with Google and other search engines

 This is the reality that Google has been trying to communicate for a while now.
 All un-encrypted websites will be flagged as 'Unsafe' and if you're not, then you will see a slight drop in your ranking.
 All the way back in 2014, Google indicated that HTTPS would be a ranking signal, giving a small rankings boost with sites that are SSL and with the added pressure that they are putting on everyone in 2017, it doesn't take much to finally see the value in getting on board.